 Oh my god, what?!?!
 Is there any way I can get it back?!

 All of it?
 No.

 Some of it?
 Yes.

-Much to the delight of tax payers the world over, there are various different ways to save tax under different sections of the Income Tax Act, 1961.
+Therefore, proper tax planning is important.
+However, you need not worry as much to the delight of taxpayers the world over, there are various ways of saving tax by availing income tax deduction under different sections of the Income Tax Act, 1961.
 For instance, under Section 80 C of the Income Tax Act, 1961, you can save up to Rs.
-1,50,000 on income tax each year just by investing in tax saving financial products such as PPF, Mutual Funds, ULIPS, etc. Under section 80 D, you can claim deductions for health insurance premiums.
+1,50,000 on income tax each year just by investing in tax saving financial products such as PPF, tax saving mutual funds, Bank deposits, etc. Under section 80 D, you can claim deductions for health insurance premiums.
 Another great way to save on tax is by restructuring your salary.

 But my employers have already deducted tax!
 How can I save tax now?

 At the start of a new year, your employer gives you a tax declaration form that allows you to specify which tax-saving measures you have undertaken.
 You are also asked to submit tax-exemption documents such as rent receipts, investment proofs, loan payment certificates, etc. If you share all required information, you can reduce or completely avoid TDS deductions.
 However, if you are unable to share all the documents in time, your TDS will get deducted.